DETAILED ACTION

 Independent claims 1 and 15, directed to an apparatus/system and computer-executable instructions stored on computer-readable media for performing the method steps are rejected for substantially the same reasons, in that the generically recited computer components in the apparatus/system and computer readable media claims add nothing of substance to the underlying abstract idea.

-Dependent claims 2, 4-5, 7, 9, 11-12, 14, 17-18, 20, when analyzed as a whole are held to be ineligible subject matter and are rejected under 35 U.S.C.
+Dependent claims 2, 4-5, 7, 9, 11-12, 14, 17-18, 20, and 21 when analyzed as a whole are held to be ineligible subject matter and are rejected under 35 U.S.C.
 101 because the additional recited limitation(s) fail(s) to establish that the claimed invention is not directed to an abstract idea.

 Viewed as a whole, these additional claim element(s) do not provide meaningful limitation(s) to transform the abstract idea into a patent eligible application of the abstract idea such that the claim(s) amounts to significantly more than the abstract idea itself.
 Therefore, the claim(s) are rejected under 35 U.S.C.
 101 as being directed to non-statutory subject matter.